 The Court found that in essence the Applicant’s concerns amounted to their assertion that the Board was biased against union activity.
 The Applicants claimed that the Board’s use of pejorative language such as “mob” and “anarchy” with respect to the protestors, disregard for a document prepared by the International Confederation of Free Trade Unions and the sarcastic tone adopted by the presiding member all amounted to a finding of bias.

-The Court stated that the test for bias is described in Committee for Justice and Liberty v Canada (National Energy Board) (1976), 1 SCR 369 at page 394:
+The Court stated that the test for bias is described in Committee for Justice and Liberty v Canada (National Energy Board) (1976),

 […] the apprehension of bias must be a reasonable one, held by reasonable and right minded persons, applying themselves to the question and obtaining thereon the required information.
 In the words of the Court of Appeal, that test is “what would an informed person, viewing the matter realistically and practically — and having thought the matter through — conclude.
 Would he think that it is more likely than not that [the decision-maker], whether consciously or unconsciously, would not decide fairly.”
 [Underlining added]